U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

     spread equally (homoscedasticity) or not (heteroscedasticity)
     through the sample.

-  - **Residuals vs Leverage:** Is used to detect if the impact of the outliers in the model.
+  - **Residuals vs Leverage:** This plot is used to detect the impact of the outliers in the model.
 If the outliers are outside the Cook-distance, this may lead to serious problems in the model.

 Try analyzing the plots and check if the model meets the assumptions.